And, This Is How To Solve The Climate Crisis With President Clinton

 it's amazing that a lot of people

-don't know anything about California
+don't know anything about California.

-A lot of the stuff that's said.
+a lot of the stuff that's said.

 Yeah.

+And I love it.
 I went to, California had more problems than you can imagine when I was elected president.

 I went there 29 times in my first term.

-But they were good to me.
+they were good to me.

 And what I found was